 One of the very first blog posts I wrote when I set up Outdoors Mama was about Daylight Savings Time ending; it’s got lots of great hints if you want to check it out here.

 So what’s different about springing forward and starting Daylight Savings Time?
 Well, for one, we’re losing an hour.
 Insert sounds of wailing here.
 But if you’re kids are anything like mine, sleep changes of any kind cause lost time in bed, so I’m not sure how much of a difference that makes to us!
-Here are my top 5 tips t help your kids transition into DST as fast as possible:
+If you have early risers, as I do, the spring forward can actually be to your advantage, and as there is more daylight and (slightly) better weather, then using the outdoors to leverage a succesful shift to Daylight Savings Time can make a big difference.
+Here are my top 5 tips to help your kids transition into DST as fast as possible:

 1. Start on the Friday